heidihendry/camelot/doc/gettingstarted.rst

 If using OSX, you will need to install the "JDK".
 For Windows and Linux, you can install either the "JRE" or the "JDK".

+*Note*: If you already have Java installed on your system, we recommend making sure it's Oracle's Java implementation, and not OpenJDK.
+OpenJDK is known to have problems uploading some images.

 Web browser
 ^^^^^^^^^^^